rives-io/riv/docs/developing-cartridges.md

 we could have installed any other programming as well.
-Since our customized SDK already have Nim, let's show how you can use Nim to create cartridges, even though there is no official support for Nim.
+Since our customized SDK already have Nim, let's show how you can use Nim to create cartridges, even though there is no official support for Nim in RIV.

 Lets just port our hello example, create this file `hello.nim`: